-By executing the phasing program example above, the user will be asked to specify:
+By Executing Macro 200, the user will be asked to specify:

 - Number of pole pairs (for linear actuators: 1, for rotary motors: enter accordingly) - Encoder increments (for linear actuators: same as EC value, for rotary motors: encoder counts/revolution).
-For more information, see the discussion on EC command in Section 3.3 of this manual. - SQ value: for a start, use 10000.
+See also the discussion on EC command in Section 3.3 of this manual.

+• SQ value: for a start, use 10000.
 Higher values may be necessary in the presence of high friction or a heavy load.